The Honours Board

-The Honours Board is a novel by Pamela Hansford Johnson first published in 1970.
+The Honours Board is a 1970 novel by English writer Pamela Hansford Johnson.
 Set in the South of England at Downs Park, a small fictional preparatory school for boys, it follows the lives of the members of the staff over a couple of years.
 The teachers see themselves as a close-knit community; however, time and again antipathies, rivalries, personal problems, tragedy and death affect the peaceful and harmonious life at the school.

 The title of the novel refers to the commemorative plaque which lists all the pupils who have won scholarships to public schools[UK independent schools].
 Downs Park's academic record is not impressive, so throughout the novel the headmaster tries to attract gifted boys for his school.